1iveowl/WebsocketClientLite.PCL/README.md

 await _webSocket.ConnectAsync(_uri, excludeZeroApplicationDataInPong:true);
 ```

-To futher complicate matters the slack.rtm api also requires at a Slack application layer ping too.
+To futher complicate matters the slack.rtm api also [seems to requires a ping at the Slack application layer too](http://stackoverflow.com/questions/38171620/slack-rtm-api-disconnection-following-message-in-scala).
 A simplified implementation of this could look like this:

 ```csharp
 while (true)